 A big concern for many travelling to Bogotá and within Colombia is safety.
 Is Bogotá safe?
 How do I stay safe?
 This was a big concern for me before moving to Bogotá.
 But in my three years living here, I was not robbed or harmed in any way.

 As a woman, you often get called out by men while on the street.
 This was not something new to me as this was common in my hometown as well.
 Simply ignore.
-So, from my experience, I can tell you what has worked for me.
+And from my experience, I can tell you what else has worked for me.

 This post is not intended to offend anyone but rather to keep anyone safe in Bogotá and Colombia (even if it may seem a bit much for some).
 There are some of these things you will see the locals do but better to be safe and avoid these.